CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/corvalidatormoduletype-enumeration.md

 ms.locfileid: "74448761"
 ---
 # <a name="corvalidatormoduletype-enumeration"></a>CorValidatorModuleType, énumération
-Specifies the type of a module.
+Spécifie le type d’un module.

 ## <a name="syntax"></a>Syntaxe